Video Book Review #1: Every Thought Captive by Richard Pratt:

 Theologically, I take serious issues with their eschatology—Mr. Pearl believes in a pre-tribulational rapture; his view that tithing is a sin;—in his perspective tithing is abiding by the law, therefore a meritorious work– his view that a pre-existing earth existed before day one of creation (known as the Gap-Theory), and a host of other theological issues.
 All of this implies that his theology is going to affect his understanding of parenting to various degrees.

-Let me begin by stating that their book To Train Up a Child offered some very helpful advice.
+Let me begin by stating that their book To Train Up a Child offered some helpful advice.
 Their view of child discipline is in many ways accurate, though at times I wish they moderated their strong rhetoric.
-Though some have accused the Pearl’s of strong legalism, I sensed a desire to ensure readers that having obedient children is not enough; we need to build them up in godliness.
+Though some have accused the Pearl’s of strong legalism, I sensed at least in some of their words a desire to ensure readers that having obedient children is not enough; we need to build them up in godliness.
 He writes: